Colleen A. Hoey

-Colleen Anne Hoey is an American diplomat who iş serving as the Chargé d'Affaires to Honduras from July 2025.
-She was replaced by Laura Farnsworth Dogu.
+Colleen Anne Hoey is an American diplomat who is serving as the U.S. Chargé d'Affaires to Honduras, since June 23, 2025.
+She previously served in that position from 2019 to 2022, until she was replaced by Ambassador Laura Dogu.
+Hoey replaced Dogu, again, as chargé d'affaires after Dogu left office in 2025.

 Education

 Hoey has a bachelor's degree in political science from Santa Clara University and a master's degree in government from Georgetown University.
-She also has a master's degree in National Security and Resource Management from the Dwight D. Eisenhower School for National Security and Resource Strategy.
+She also has a master's degree in national security and resource management from the National Defense University Dwight D. Eisenhower School for National Security and Resource Strategy.

 Political career

 In 2019, Hoey met with President Juan Orlando Hernández.
 She seeks to strengthen Honduras–United States relations by fighting drug trafficking.